RekerLab/EnsembleSiameseProdrug/README.md

 Due to the large file size of extracted embeddings, these are stored on Zenodo: [10.5281/zenodo.17237868](https://doi.org/10.5281/zenodo.17237868)

 ### integrated_gradients
 This folder contains code used to calculate integrated gradients for a set of prodrugs with proven or theoretical competing metabolic pathways for each of the three SiameseNN models in the ensemble.
-This folder also contains the calculated gradients for each model.
+This folder also contains gradients calculated by each model for this set of prodrugs.

 ### model
 This folder contains code used to train and evaluate each of the three SiameseNN models in the ensemble.